logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

     .StartCollecting(metrics);          // metrics is the MetricsBuilder
 ```

-Data collected from these metrics are found in in Logz.io under the Contexts labels `process` and `dotnet`.
+Data collected from these metrics is found in Logz.io, under the Contexts labels `process` and `dotnet`.

 #### Get current snapshot

-The current snapshot creates a perview of the metrics in Logz.io format.
+The current snapshot creates a preview of the metrics in Logz.io format.
 To enable this option, add the following code block to the MetricsBuilder:

 ```csharp
 var metrics = new MetricsBuilder()